allons42/eBiota/docs/settings/medium.md

 ### id

 The **id** must be consistent with the metabolite id in the GEM.
 It typically ends with "_e", representing an exchange metabolite.
 Notice that there are two commonly used naming system: [BiGG ID](http://bigg.ucsd.edu/universal/metabolites) and [ModelSEED ID](https://modelseed.org/biochem/compounds).
 The default setting of eBiota is BiGG ID, which is also used in Carveme GEM and BiGG GEM.
-To use ModelSEED ID, we provide a “SEED Compound” column in Basic LB medium, which can also be searched in the above website.
+To use ModelSEED ID, we provide a “SEED Compound” column in Basic LB medium, which can also be searched in the aforementioned website.

 ### maxFlux